 - Next, chop the remaining four cookies and sprinkle them onto the whipped topping.

-- That's it your done.
-Now just cover it tightly with a lid or plastic wrap or foil and freeze for at least 3-4 hours or longer.
+- That's it!
+You're done.
+Now just cover it tightly with a lid, plastic wrap, or foil and freeze for at least 3-4 hours or longer.